koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 ### Holonomy

-"Holonomic" and "nonholonomic" were words I never knew I wanted so badly (similar to "ontology" and "epistemology").
+"Holonomic" and "non-holonomic" were words I never knew I wanted so badly (similar to "ontology" and "epistemology").

 Technically, a robot is holonomic if

 $$
 |\text{effective degrees of freedom}|=|\text{controllable degrees of freedom}|.
 $$

 Imagine you're driving a car on a Cartesian plane.
 Your car can reach any $(x,y)$ point and end up in any orientation $\theta$ you so choose, giving it three effective degrees of freedom (even though you can only turn and drive forwards / backwards).
-Cars are then nonholonomic, since  $3\not=2$ (the proof of which is left as an exercise to the dedicated reader).
+Cars are then non-holonomic, since $3\not=2$ (the proof of which is left as an exercise to the dedicated reader).
 A car which could also move _sideways_ would be holonomic.

 ### Alignment, Solved

 I bring ye good tidings!
 Russell and Norvig introduce a full solution to the control problem: the alignment method.

 > The object is represented by $M$ features or distinguished points $m_1,\,m_2,\,...,\,m_M$ in three-dimensional space...

 Oh.